legendu-net/docker-jupyterhub-ds/readme.md

     -v $(dirname $HOME):/home_host \
     dclong/jupyterhub-ds /scripts/sys/init.sh
 ```
-Use the image with the `next` tag (which is the testing version of dclong/jupyterhub-ds).
+Use the image with the `next` tag (which is the testing/next version of dclong/jupyterhub-ds).
 ```
 docker run -d \
     --hostname jupyterhub-ds \